davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - Near real-time with buffering based on size/time, there is a delay because of filling the buffer and waiting for it to be flushed.
 - Data formats: CSV, JSON, Parquet, Avro, Raw Text, Binary data
 - Convert data to Parquet/ORC, compression with gzip/snappy
+  - Parquet and ORC (Optimized Row Columnar) are columnar storage formats, can be queried on specific columns in other tools.
-- Custom transformation: using Lambda, e.g. change from CSV to JSON, etc
+- Custom transformation: using Lambda, e.g. change from CSV to JSON, etc.

 ### 📊 Kinesis Data Streams vs Kinesis Data Firehose